What Is Mesothelioma?

 Although it can feel very isolating, it’s important to remember that as a caregiver, you are not alone.
 There are many support resources available to caregivers.
-It’s also important to keep in mind that it’s OK to be overwhelmed.
 Taking time to care for yourself will allow you to provide better care to your loved one.

 Find Assisted Living or Hospice Care

-Many seniors diagnosed with mesothelioma are eventually placed in an assisted living home or hospice.
+Many seniors with mesothelioma eventually move into an assisted living home or hospice.
 Below are a few resources to help you find reputable assisted living facilities or hospice care centers.

 - Senior Living